BenHesketh21/courseware/topics/powershell/modules/loops-and-iteration/README.md

 <!--TOC_END-->
 ## Overview
-Arrays and iteration can be used in PowerShell for solving extensive, repetetive, procedural tasks.
+Arrays and iteration can be used in PowerShell for solving extensive, repetitive, procedural tasks.
 One of PowerShells main purpose is to automate tasks on Windows, often for multiple machines.

 The way that arrays can be iterated is by using loops.
-There are a few different types of loops which can utilise depending on the situation.
+There are a few different types of loops which can be utilised depending on the situation.

 ## For Loop
-The For loop is a very bsaic type of loop which can be used in most situations.
+The For loop is a very basic type of loop which can be used in most situations.

 There are a few main parts to a For loop:
 - Value of a variable